Microsoft Entra February 15, 2023 2

 1. Repeat step 2 to check if the feature has been correctly enabled. (it should say read-only now)

-By turning the feature on we can now move on to configuring the Conditional Access Policies.
+After turning the feature on, we can now configure the Conditional Access Policies.

 Configure Conditional Access Policies

-First let me explain what these policies actually do before we configure them.
+First, let me explain what these policies do before we configure them.

-• Block access from apps on unmanaged devices: This policy blocks desktop app access to Exchange Online and SharePoint Online for users that work with unmanaged devices.
+Block access from apps on unmanaged devices: This policy blocks desktop app access to Exchange Online and SharePoint Online for users who work with unmanaged devices.
 Some examples of ways this policy can impact the user experience are;

-• Users are no longer able to synchronize OneDrive and/or SharePoint-sites with the OneDrive-client from unmanaged devices.
+• Users can no longer synchronize OneDrive and SharePoint sites with the OneDrive client from unmanaged devices.

-• Use-app-enforced restrictions for browser access: This policy limits the the way users can work with Exchange Online and SharePoint Online from browsers.
+Use-app-enforced restrictions for browser access: This policy limits how users can work with Exchange Online and SharePoint Online from browsers.
 Some examples of ways this policy can impact the user experience are;

-• Users are unable to download attachments, print or sync files from unmanaged devices.
+• Users cannot download attachments or print or sync files from unmanaged devices.

 • Users working from un-supported browsers (see earlier paragraph) on managed devices will experience the same limited access controls as those on unmanaged devices.

 • SharePoint sites with custom web parts or images won’t display for users on unmanaged devices.
-I’ve even seen some cases of sites relying on certain webparts, that would completely deny access for the user.
-However, there is a workaround! you can exempt the site assets library for a specific site by using the SPList API.
+I’ve even seen some cases of sites relying on certain web parts that would completely deny access to the user.
+However, there is a workaround!
+You can exempt the site assets library for a specific site using the SPList API.

 1. Go to Microsoft Entra admin center and navigate to Protect and Secure > Conditional Access